Walkthrough: Changing Document Formatting Using CheckBox Controls

 Create a Word Document project with the name My Word Formatting.
 In the wizard, select Create a new document.

-For more information, see How to: Create Visual Studio Tools for Office Projects.
+For more information, see How to: Create Office Projects in Visual Studio.

 Visual Studio opens the new Word document in the designer and adds the My Word Formatting project to Solution Explorer.